Professional practice

 - Civil fraud & asset recovery

-- Invest Bank PSC v El-Husseini & Ors [2022] EWHC 3008 (Comm): Instructed (led by Louise Hutton KC) on behalf of the second defendant in respect of claims under s.423 Insolvency Act 1986 and various interim applications including security for costs.
+- Invest Bank PSC v El-Husseini & Ors [2022] EWHC 3008 (Comm): Acted (led by Louise Hutton KC) for the second defendant in respect of claims under s.423 Insolvency Act 1986 and various interim applications including security for costs.

-- ID v LU [2021] EWHC 1851 (Comm): Acted (led by Huw Davies KC and Felix Wardle) for a Ukrainian oligarch in a high-value claim involving claims for procuring breach of contract and anticipatory breach of contract.
+- ID v LU [2021] EWHC 1851 (Comm): Acted (led by Huw Davies KC) for a Ukrainian oligarch in a high-value claim involving claims for procuring breach of contract and anticipatory breach of contract.

-- Acting for a claimant bringing claims of conspiracy and vicarious liability against an employer in respect of employees’ involvement in a conspiracy.
+- Acted for a claimant bringing claims of conspiracy and vicarious liability against an employer in respect of employees’ involvement in a conspiracy.

 - Acted for several defendants in resisting a worldwide US$500m freezing injunction in the context of a US$580m fraud claim alleging that a Ukrainian bank was procured to enter into a series of sham transactions.